RaulPPelaez/FastCorrelation/README.md

 Raul P. Pelaez 2018.
 FastCorrelation
 Computes the correlation of two signals (autocorrelation if the signals are the same).
+You can compute using a GPU with cuFFT or using a CPU with FFTW

 ##  USAGE:
 ```bash